 Certain helicopter uses.
 The tax does not apply to air transportation by helicopter if the helicopter is used for any of the following purposes.

-- Transporting individuals, equipment, or supplies in the exploration for, or the development or removal of, hard minerals, oil. or gas. - Planting, cultivating, cutting, transporting, or caring for trees (including logging operations). - Providing emergency medical transportation.
+- Transporting individuals, equipment, or supplies in the exploration for, or the development or removal of, hard minerals, oil, or gas. - Planting, cultivating, cutting, transporting, or caring for trees (including logging operations).